Docs

 It also allows you to configure any feature that doesn't come essentially under switch or quantity types.
 You can define several levels of entitlement using custom text or labels.

 Example: Let's say that you have various service levels for the Support you offer.
-You can set Email Support, Chat Support, Phone Support & Priority Phone Support as the Entitlement levels from lowest to highest.
+You can set Email Support, Chat Support, Phone Support and Priority Phone Support as the Entitlement levels from lowest to highest.

 Roles and Permissions